Eastwood Mall: Iconic 1960s Shopping Destination in Birmingham, AL

 During the 1980s, Eastwood Mall saw further growth.
 The addition of a larger Parisian store expanded the mall’s appeal.
 This expansion included more retail space and new stores, keeping the mall competitive in the growing market.

-Several new stores and chains joined the mall during this period.
+During this period, several new stores and chains joined the mall.
 Service Merchandise became one of the key anchors, adding to the variety of shopping options.
 These expansions aimed to maintain the mall’s popularity amid rising competition.

 Ownership changes and expansions helped Eastwood Mall evolve with the times.
 The updates and new stores reflected the changing retail landscape and kept the mall relevant to shoppers in Birmingham.